 While the account is completely free, while there is a $100 minimum for initial investments with brokerage accounts and $500 for retirement accounts.

 There are no commission fees on any of the 6,000 stocks and ETFs that trade on the platform.

 In an effort to cut down on costs, all M1 Finance trades are placed in 1-2 windows.
 Normal users have access to 1 trading window per day in the morning.
 If you have M1 Plus, you will get access to a 2nd afternoon trading window as well.

-M1 Finance’s great value is in the ability to create your own custom portfolios.
+M1 Finance’s value is in the ability to create your own custom portfolios.
 Then, you can put it on autopilot with a number of useful features.

 You will also be able to specify the exact percentage of your portfolio you want to go toward each company.
 This is an incredible and unique benefit for investors because it allows users to structure their portfolios to match their investing style.

 If creating your own portfolio isn’t your style, use one of M1 Finance’s 30+ expert-built portfolios.

 M1 Finance has some of the best features for passive, long-term investing.
 However, it is not ideal for active trading due to the 1-2 trading windows per day.

 Like Public, investors can purchase portions of a share, instead of the whole thing.
-By doing this, several barriers to entry are eliminated for new and less-cash rich investors.
+By doing this, several barriers to entry are eliminated for new and less wealthy investors.

 M1 Finance allows you to purchase as little as 1/10,000th of a share of any stock or ETF offered for trading on their brokerage.
 That means you can buy a piece of large stocks like Amazon for under $1!